henryisaway/Salette/README.md

-# Jynx

-Jynx is a custom general-purpose 2D/3D graphics engine designed for flexibility, performance, and ease of use.
-Built on C++ with a (yet-to-come) high-level Lua API, Jynx aims to provide tools for creating visual experiences, whether in gaming or other graphical applications.
+Vista is a custom general-purpose 2D/3D graphics engine designed for flexibility, performance, and ease of use.
+Built on C++ with a (yet-to-come) high-level Lua API, Vista aims to provide tools for creating visual experiences, whether in gaming or other graphical applications.

-> Note: Jynx is a personal, non-profit and educational project being developed by me alone, and is currently under heavy development.
+> Note: Vista is a personal, non-profit and educational project being developed by me alone, and is currently under heavy development.
 The engine is far from feature complete and ETA for new features may change over time.

 ## Features